 The IQ4 features a digital spirit level more accurate than previous Phase One digital backs.
 The new firmware revamps the way the level is indicated by adding an optional virtual horizon overlay to Live View.
 Simply slide the drawer in from the right and turn it on.
 It’s visually obvious enough to see clearly, but subtle enough that you may choose to leave it on all the time (especially if you use Auto Review, such that you see the image without any overlays immediately after capturing).

-Bracketing via ES in Digital Back (Phase One XT only)
+Bracketing via ES in Digital Back (Only available with XT)

-During bracketing, an activity bar shows your progress, which is especially welcome on brackets that include long shutter speeds.
-Without any noise coming from the shutter, it can be otherwise easy to forget you’re in the middle of a capture sequence.
+During bracketing, an activity bar shows your progress, which is especially welcome on brackets that include long shutter speeds when using the sensor-based shutter.
+Without any noise being generated by the captures, it can be otherwise easy to forget you’re in the middle of a capture bracketing sequence.

-Time Lapse via ES in Digital Back (Phase One XT Only)
+Time Lapse in Digital Back (Only available with XT)

 Like bracketing, the Phase One XF has had Time Lapse capture as a feature since it launched.
 But until now, the only way to capture Time Lapse images on a tech camera was the DT Time Lapse Capture app, which required tethering.
-With today’s firmware release, tech camera users can pull in from the right drawer to access the new native IQ4 Time Lapse Tool.
+With today’s firmware release, XT users can pull in from the right drawer to access the new native IQ4 Time Lapse Tool.
+You’ll still want the DT Time Lapse Editor to stabilize and batch edit the massive quantity of raws time lapse produces; it’s the only way to retain the full dynamic range of the sequence.

 The release of the native Automated Frame Averaging tool has been called “game changing” by many of our clients.
-Read about this new tool on our previous articles **INSERT** [link] and **INSERT** [link].
+Read about this new tool on our previous articles Here and Here.
 But up until now the output of the Automated Frame Averaging tool has been limited to the IIQ-14 format, which is 14-bit.
 That limitation is far less profound than it sounds, due to the way frame averaging works under the hood.
 But with the release of today’s firmware, that limitation is obsolete.

 Automated Frame Averaging now respects the bit depth the camera is set to at the time it is initiated.
 If you set the file format to IIQ-16, the Automated Frame Averaging tool will capture and output 16-bit raw files – the cleanest 16-bit raw files you’ve ever seen.
 Even when limited to a 14-bit output, the results from Automated Frame Averaging were already extraordinary, so we’re excited to see what, if any, further improvements recording 16-bit frame-averaged raws will reap.

 The IQ4 Live View has seen several significant improvements during the first year.
-This update, like those before it, improve the Auto Exposure mode (as opposed to Exposure Simulation mode), making it more fluid in adapting to new illumination.
+This update improves the Auto Exposure mode (as opposed to Exposure Simulation mode), making it more fluid in adapting to new illumination.
 Exposure Simulation also now handles long shutter speeds by auto-adapting the gain in the background, meaning you can use Exposure Simulation with exposure settings such as 4” and maintain both correct exposure simulation (WYSIWYG) and fluid frame rates.

 This update also adds a semi-transparent live exposure meter.
 For those shooting street photography with the XT or other tech camera, hand-held, this meter provides a quick reference for whether exposure needs to be modified.
 For tripod-based work that is slower and more considered, the live raw histogram and Raw Clipping tool are still probably preferred.
 Note that the exposure meter, live raw histogram and Raw Clipping tool will only work when the Live View is set to Exposure Simulation mode.